isaacbuz/ComputeHive/IMPLEMENTATION_SUMMARY.md

 ### Data Architecture
 - CockroachDB for distributed SQL
 - TimescaleDB for time-series metrics
+- InfluxDB for telemetry data storage
 - Redis for caching and session management
 - MinIO for object storage
+- NATS for lightweight messaging
 - Kafka for event streaming

 ### Security Features